-Even Google, Apple, Xiaomi are Rumored to enter electric and self-driving cars soon.
+Even Google, Apple, and Xiaomi are Rumored to enter electric and self-driving cars soon.

-2. Product Defects: Tesla is an electric car that is good for the earth, but sometimes it’s a bad time for its customers due to battery explosion and self-driving error.
+2. Product Defects: Tesla is an electric car that is good for the earth, but sometimes it’s a bad time for its customers due to battery explosions and self-driving errors.

-some of its customers have reported a battery explosion, battery smoke, etc., and also some reported self-driving errors which lead to accidents
+Some of its customers have reported a battery explosion, battery smoke, etc., and also some said self-driving errors which lead to accidents

 Tesla SWOT Analysis Key Takeaways: